percona/percona-server-mysql-operator/source/expose.rst

 With Asyncronous or Semi-syncronous replication the cluster is exposed through Kubernetes Service.
 The service is called ``<CLUSTER_NAME>-mysql-primary``.
 For example, ``cluster1-mysql-primary``.

+picture here

 This Service is created by default and always present.
-You can change the type of the S ervice object by setting ``mysql.primaryServiceType`` variable in the Custom Resource.
+You can change the type of the Service object by setting ``mysql.primaryServiceType`` variable in the Custom Resource.

 For example the following example is going to expose the Primary node of the asyncronous cluster with the LoadBalancer object: